trinaetmanskie/Module2/Notes/ProcessNotes.md

 **Step 3:**

-I followeed step by step the information to then sonify this data. https://github.com/shawngraham/hist3812w18/wiki/How-do-I-sonify-the-data-I-created-in-Module-1%3F
+I followed step by step the information to then sonify this data. https://github.com/shawngraham/hist3812w18/wiki/How-do-I-sonify-the-data-I-created-in-Module-1%3F

-This step was the longest because it took me many different tries and combinations.
+This step was the *longest* because it took me many different tries and combinations.

 **Pitch Input**